 As a tourist destination, Banff offers many amazing restaurants, accommodations and outdoor activities.
 From Skiing the slopes of Mt.
 Norquay, Sunshine or Lake Louise, taking a gondola ride to the top of Sulphur Mountain, visiting the boutique shops in town, or finishing your day with a soak in the natural hot springs, you couldn’t find a better destination for these next Winter Games.

-With competitions in many different disciplines from skiing and snowboarding to cross-country skiing and curling, the World Transplant Winter Games provided challenges and excitement in equal quantities and left our participants with memories to take home and cherish.
+With competitions in many different disciplines from skiing and snowboarding to cross-country skiing and curling, the World Transplant Winter Games provides challenges and excitement in equal quantities and will leave you with memories to take home and cherish.

 The Alpine events will be taking place at Mt.
 Norquay, best known for supporting alpine ski racing in Canada.
 Mt Norquay hosts beautiful views of the town of Banff, and a wide variety of downhill runs that will challenge the best skiers and welcome the beginners.

 The Canmore Nordic Centre Provincial Park will be host for our cross-country skiing and biathlon events.
 This site was developed to host the Nordic ski events of the 1988 Olympic Winter Games, and offer over 65 kms of groomed and natural trails.

 Curling for the winter games will be taking place at The Fenlands Banff Recreation Centre, located just a short walk from main street Banff.

 Make sure you join us in Banff as we celebrate the gift of life and honour our donors and donor families through the spirit of competition and camaraderie.
 Banff will be a place to meet new faces and reunite with fellow transplant recipients from past games.

 In memory of Nicholas Green, a young American boy who was killed in Italy and whose family donated his organs for the benefit of others, we are proud to offer this fully-supervised day camp as a separate event within the World Transplant Winter Games.